 Travel through some key stations on what will be the Elizabeth Line, ahead of its opening

 Of course there are far more than 14 stations overall.
-In fact there will be 40 once the 73-mile line is fully open: it runs all the way from Reading in the east to Shenfield in Essex in the west, plus branches to Heathrow Airport in the west and Abbey Wood (for Thamesmead) in the south-east.
+In fact there will be 40 once the 73-mile line is fully open: it runs all the way from Reading in the west to Shenfield in Essex in the east, plus branches to Heathrow Airport in the west and Abbey Wood (for Thamesmead) in the south-east.
 But many of these stations are already there on existing lines and will receive relatively minor adaptations for the new Derby-built, 200m long, nine-carriage 1,500-passenger capacity Class 345 commuter trains.
 Like much longer platforms, for instance.
 In the underground central zone, this length is used to make several of the stations effectively into two.
 Liverpool Street will have a second entrance at Moorgate, Farringdon at the Barbican, Tottenham Court Road in Soho, and Bond Street in Hanover Square.

 It conceived of in three section for its opening: the all-new section running from Paddington to Abbey Wood that is due to open at the end of 2018, with the stretch out to Essex joining it in May 2019 and the final section out along the Great Western to Reading in December 2019.

 Here we concentrate mostly on the new and radically upgraded stations running eastwards from the western suburbs, diving underground at Paddington, briefly emerging on the surface at Custom House, dropping under the Thames to Woolwich and then terminating on the surface at Abbey Wood.
 And for good measure we add a generic station showing the common elements that you will encounter at platform level in all the tunnelled stations.
 Enjoy the ride!